ricardobranco777/registry_view/README.md

 # registry_view.py
 Script to visualize the contents of a Docker Registry v2 using PyCurl

-Additional support for AWS EC2 Container Registry with Boto3 (pip install boto3) See https://github.com/boto/boto3 for configuration details
+Additional support for AWS EC2 Container Registry with Boto3 (pip3 install boto3)
+See https://github.com/boto/boto3 for configuration details

 Usage: registry_view.py [OPTIONS]...
 REGISTRY[:PORT][/REPOSITORY[:TAG][\*]]